Lambdas and comprehensions

 add = lambda a, b: a + b

-add(3, 4) # 7When to use a lambda: only when it is a simple expression used in one place.
-If it is getting complex, or you need to reuse it, write a proper def.
-A lambda that spans several operators or requires conditionals is usually a sign to switch to def.
+add(3, 4) # 7When to use a lambda: only when it is a small expression used in one place.
+If it is growing, or you need to reuse it, write a proper def.
+A lambda that spans several operators or needs a conditional is usually a sign to switch to def.

 The most common transformation in Python: take a sequence, do something to each item, get a new list back.
 A list comprehension does this in one readable line: [expression for item in iterable].
 You can also add a filter with if.